-The Joiner Transformation in Informatica is used to perform SQL Joins such as Inner Join (Normal Join), Master Outer Join, Detail Outer Join and Full Outer Join.
+The Joiner Transformation in Informatica is used to perform SQL Joins.
+There are four types of Joins in Informatica, and they Inner Join (Normal Join), Master Outer Join, Detail Outer Join and Full Outer Join.
 Joiner Transformation in Informatica is very useful to load data into the Dimension tables in Data Warehouse.

 Normal Join: The Normal Join in Informatica is exactly similar to SQL Inner Join.
 It returns the records (or rows) present in both tables If there is at least one match between columns.
 Let us see the visual representation of the Normal Join for better understanding.